Every Solution You Can Imagine – and More

 There are many different ways to execute this concept.
-If you are interested, I suggest you take a look at the research being done by Casey Smith.
+If you are interested, I suggest you take a look at the research being done by Casey Smith @SubteE on Twitter.
 Stay tuned for Unmanaged PowerShell Binaries Part 2, which explains how to create a similar binary with an Empire launcher as the payload and Invoke-Obfuscation for detection bypass.

 In my last blog post, I discussed the process of creating a binary that contained a reverse PowerShell payload, only it did not leverage PowerShell....